MagnaCapax/mcxTemplate/README.md

   `ssh-keygen` are absent, the scripts log a warning and continue with safe defaults.
 Override values with CLI flags (`--network-cidr`, `--gateway`, etc.) when auto-detection fails.
+- **Task preconditions** – If a task logs `precondition-skipped`, the entry in `distros/task_preconditions.php` blocked execution (for example, the `mdadm` binary was unavailable).
+Install the dependency or adjust the precondition map before re-running the template.
 - **Skipping problematic steps** – Use `MCX_SKIP_TASKS` to disable individual tasks without editing the repository.
 Supply the filename (with or without the `.php` suffix), separated by commas or whitespace.